Sweden heading into Nato, after Orbán-Kristersson deal

 "I guess that the scandal of the presidential pardon, pressure from the EU and Nato, as well as the subtle hints from the US [on potential anti-Hungary sanctions] had an impact," Gyöngyösi added.

-The scandal saw the Hungarian president, Katalin Novák, who was from Fidesz, resign on 10 February after embarrassing Orbán's ultraconservative party by pardoning a convicted paedophile, with the Nato fanfare set to distract the Hungarian public from domestic protests.
+The scandal saw the Hungarian president, Katalin Novák, who was from Fidesz, resign on 10 February after embarrassing Orbán's ultraconservative party by pardoning a convicted paedophile, with the Nato developments set to distract the Hungarian public from domestic protests.